 Ninja Spirit, or Saigo no Nindou (Last Way of the Ninja) in Japan, is a 1988 side-scrolling platforming Action Game from Irem.
 It's most well-known for its port on the TurboGrafx-16 console as well as later re-release on the Nintendo Wii's virtual console, but also appearing as an arcade game and other consoles.

-The young ninja Tsukikage ("Moonlight"), journeys through 7 stages, slashes his way through numerous enemies to face the bosses at the end of each.
-He primarily uses a versatile katana but has access to shuriken, explosives, and kusarigama over the course of the game, as well as a number of power ups.
+Tsukikage's journey to avenge his parents and end the Blind Priest's machinations take him over seven platforming stages.
+He primarily uses a versatile katana but also has access to shuriken, explosives, and a kusarigama as well as a number of power ups.

 The game contains these examples:

 - Bubble Gun: Maxing out the katana's power turns it into a bubble-lightsaber.

 - Classic Cheat Code: In the PC Engine version of the game Mr. Heli no Daibouken, also by Irem, the code for up to 99 continues was I, II, II, I, Select.
 Entering the same code in Ninja Spirit would just display the message "Do you play Mr. Heli?"
 This confused some American players, since Mr. Heli was released in the U.S. only as an Arcade Game under the Market-Based Title Battle Chopper.